saptaparnidey/ByteCraft/README.md

-# ByteCraft - Advanced Web-Based Code Utility Platform
+# Javix - Advanced Web-Based Code Utility Platform

-ByteCraft is a feature-rich, web-based tool designed for developers to write, execute, format, and transform code seamlessly.
+Javix is a feature-rich, web-based tool designed for developers to write, execute, format, and transform code seamlessly.
 It combines a robust Java editor with powerful utilities for JSON and XML manipulation, wrapped in a modern, customizable user interface.

 ## 🚀 Features